Drug Interactions between gabapentin and Methylpred DP

 Interactions between your drugs

-There were no interactions found in our database between gabapentin and Methylpred DP - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between gabapentin and Methylpred DP.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Gabapentin is in the drug class gamma-aminobutyric acid analogs.